Well Met

 You want small-town romance that doesn't feel claustrophobic.
 You want community as a character, where everyone knows everyone and that's comforting rather than suffocating.
 You want found family and ensemble casts where you care about the side characters as much as the leads.

-You're also looking for enemies-to-lovers that's actually earned.
-You want couples who genuinely irritate each other at first, not just people who are secretly attracted and pretending otherwise.
+You're also looking for enemies-to-lovers that's actually earned—couples who genuinely irritate each other at first, rather than secretly attracted people pretending to hate each other.
 You want the banter to have bite, and you want to believe the transition from antagonism to attraction.

-And you want romance with a hook.
-Not just contemporary people falling in love, but a specific setting or circumstance that makes the story distinctive.
-You want the romance to be shaped by its context, whether that's a Renaissance faire or a bookstore or a theater production.
+And you want romance with a hook—a specific setting or circumstance that makes the story distinctive.
+Contemporary people falling in love, yes, but shaped by context: a Renaissance faire, a bookstore, a theater production.

 The reader take